dannyshafer/Rails-Bookstore/README.md

 # Rails-Bookstore
-A basic bookstore made with Ruby on Rails
+A basic bookstore exercise made with Ruby on Rails